XianzheMa/varuna/README.md

 ~~~~
 python setup.py install
 ~~~~

+To work with PyTorch >= 2.0, one further change has to be made to apex.
+All changes in `apex.patch` and this further change are consolidated in
+`apex_new.patch`.
+The external submodule in `/external/apex` contains the apex code with these changes applied from `apex_new.patch`.

 ## Running

 Varuna trains large DNN models by parallelising them into sequential pipeline stages and data parallel replicas across a set of GPUs.
 These methods are called pipeline parallelism and data parallelism respectively.